Divorce in New Jersey

 The cause of action that you choose to use when you file for your New Jersey divorce will depend on the facts and circumstances of your marriage.
 Need further clarification on Fault v.
 No-Fault Divorce?
 Let us help, Fault v.
 No-Fault Divorce.

 To be granted a divorce in New Jersey, one of the parties must satisfy the residency requirements set forth in N.J.S.A.
 2A:34-10.
-Specifically, one of the parties must be a bona fide resident of New Jersey at the time that the cause of action arose and must reside in New Jersey for one year preceding the filing of the Complaint for Divorce.
+Specifically, one of the parties must be a bonafide resident of New Jersey at the time that the cause of action arose and must reside in New Jersey for one year preceding the filing of the Complaint about Divorce.
 However, the one-year residency requirement does not apply for adultery.

 Divorce from Bed and Board

-When a couple chooses to get a divorce from bed and board, as opposed from an absolute divorce, the process leading up to the divorce is no different.
+When a couple chooses to get a divorce from bed and board, as opposed to an absolute divorce, the process leading up to the divorce is no different.
 It is the result that is different.
-Specifically, unlike an absolute divorce, in a divorce from bed and board the couple stays legally married.
-However, like an absolute divorce, they separate from each other, they establish alimony and child support, and they distribute the marital property between them using equitable distribution.
+Specifically, unlike an absolute divorce, in a divorce from bed and board, the couple stays legally married.
+However, like an absolute divorce, they separate from each other, establish alimony and child support, and they distribute the marital property between them using equitable distribution.